PADI Instructor Course: From 38,500 THB

 Learning in Phuket with Chris Owen: Chris’s indepth style of teaching, developed over 25 years working as a full-time Instructor and Course Director, is on development!

-We are not expecting you to be perfect from day one.
-You will find that mistakes made during your Teaching Presentations help you remember where things can go wrong and what you can do to prevent them.
+On your PADI Instructor Course we are not expecting you to be perfect from day one.
+You will find that the mistakes made during your Teaching Presentations help you remember where things can go wrong, and in turn, what you can do to prevent them.
 In fact we learn best by making mistakes and then receiving the necessary feedback we need to improve.
 As such feel free to make as many mistakes as you like as you will also learn a lot from your fellow PADI Instructor Course candidate's mistakes.

-Consequently by the time you get to your PADI Instructor Examination you will be more than fully prepared.
+Consequently by the end of your PADI Instructor Course, by the time you get to your PADI Instructor Examination, you will be more than fully prepared.

-Phuket is a great place to fulfill your dream and start your PADI Scuba Diving Career.
+Phuket is a great place to fulfill your dream and start your PADI Scuba Diving Career by becoming a PADI Instructor Course.
 Warm, clear waters provides some awesome diving, which can only be matched by the many activities available on land.
 You can either be a land-based instructor or there are many opportunities in Phuket to work on Liveaboard vessels.
 There are many Liveaboard Safaris running to The Similan and Surin Islands and even into Burma.

 PADI IDC Course Structure:

-Chris’s 10 day Indepth PADI Instructor Course or IDC consists of the 19 PADI IDC Curriculum presentations which cover a variety of topics.
-These include The PADI system, an indepth look at PADI course standards and structure, training programs, member support and Risk Management.
-The presentations focus on the development of an instructor with emphasis on learning the standards and structure of the PADI educational model.
+Chris’s 10 day Indepth PADI Instructor Course or IDC consists of the 19 PADI PADI Instructor Course Curriculum presentations which cover a variety of topics.
+These include The PADI System, an indepth look at PADI Course Standards and structure, training programs, Member support and Risk Management.
+These PADI Instructor Course presentations focus on the development of a PADI Instructor with emphasis on learning the standards and structure of the PADI educational model.
 The idea is to teach you how to use the PADI Standards and tools to maximum effectiveness and how to prepare effective teaching presentations.

-PADI IDC Candidates then have the following Teaching Presentations:
+PADI PADI Instructor Course Candidates then have the following Teaching Presentations: